 - Names and addresses of doctors and other healthcare professionals

-- Lab and test results
+- Related lab and test results

-- Summary of work history
+- Summary of your work history

-- W-2 forms or federal tax return
+- W-2 forms and federal tax returns

 Photo Credit: ©iStock.com/zimmytws, ©iStock.com/Bill Oxford, ©iStock.com/PeopleImage